Viscount: Use as a courtesy title

 A specifically British custom is the use of viscount as a courtesy title for the heir of an earl or marquess.
 The peer's heir apparent will sometimes be referred to as a viscount, if the second most senior title held by the head of the family is a viscountcy.
 For example, the eldest son of the Earl Howe is Viscount Curzon, because this is the second most senior title held by the Earl.

 However, the son of a marquess or an earl can be referred to as a viscount when the title of viscount is not the second most senior if those above it share their name with the substantive title.
-For example, the second most senior title of the Marquess of Salisbury is the Earl of Salisbury, so his heir uses the lower title of Viscount Cranborne.
+For example, the second most senior title of the marquess of Salisbury is the earl of Salisbury, so his heir uses the lower title of Viscount Cranborne.

-Sometimes the son of a peer can be referred to as a viscount even when he could use a more senior courtesy title which differs in name from the substantive title.
+Sometimes, the son of a peer is referred to as a viscount even when he could use a more senior courtesy title which differs in name from the substantive title.
 Family tradition plays a role in this.
-For example, the eldest son of the Marquess of Londonderry is Viscount Castlereagh, even though the Marquess is also the Earl Vane.
+For example, the eldest son of the marquess of Londonderry is Viscount Castlereagh, even though the marquess is also the Earl Vane.

 On occasion, the title of viscount may be the courtesy title used for the grandson of a duke, provided that he is the eldest son of the duke's eldest son.
-This is because the eldest son of the duke will be given the second highest title of his father (marquess or earl), and so the third-highest is left for his eldest son.
+This is because the eldest son of the duke will be given the second-highest title of his father (marquess or earl), and so the third-highest is left for his eldest son.
 It is possible for the great-grandson of a duke to hold the courtesy title of viscount if the duke's eldest son has the courtesy title marquess and his eldest son, in turn, uses the title of earl.

 Coronet

 A viscount's coronet of rank bears 16 silver balls around the rim.
-Like all heraldic coronets, it is mostly worn at the coronation of a sovereign, but a viscount has the right to bear his coronet of rank on his coat of arms, above the shield.
+Like all heraldic coronets, it is mostly worn at the coronation of the British monarch, but a viscount has the right to bear his coronet of rank on his coat of arms, above the shield.
 In this guise, the coronet is shown face-on, featuring 9 silver balls.

 Jersey

-The island of Jersey still retains an officer whose function is purely to administer orders of the island's judiciary, and whose position remains non-hereditary.
+The island of Jersey (a British Crown Dependency) still retains an officer whose function is purely to administer orders of the island's judiciary, and whose position remains non-hereditary.
 The role of the Viscount of Jersey (French: Vicomte de Jersey) involves managing fines, bail monies, seizures, confiscations, evictions, service of process, arrests for non-appearance in court and other enforcement procedures, as well acting as coroner for sudden or unexpected deaths and managing jury selection.